FernandoSirias/Capstone_Project_Coding_Dojo/README.md

 ### Features:

-Response Variable
+Response Variable:
   1. (Ever told) you have diabetes (If "Yes" and respondent is female, ask "Was this only when you were pregnant?" --> Diabetes_binary
 High Blood Pressure:
-  3. Adults who have been told they have high blood pressure by a doctor, nurse, or other health professional --> 'HighBP' High Cholesterol:
+  3. Adults who have been told they have high blood pressure by a doctor, nurse, or other health professional --> HighBP High Cholesterol:
-  3. Have you EVER been told by a doctor, nurse or other health professional that your blood cholesterol is high? --> 'HighChol'
+  3. Have you EVER been told by a doctor, nurse or other health professional that your blood cholesterol is high? --> HighChol
-  4. Cholesterol check within past five years --> 'CholCheck' BMI
+  4. Cholesterol check within past five years --> CholCheck
+BMI:
-  5. Body Mass Index (BMI) --> ‘BMI’
+  5. Body Mass Index (BMI) --> 'BMI'
-Smoking
+Smoking:
-  6. Have you smoked at least 100 cigarettes in your entire life?
+  7. Have you smoked at least 100 cigarettes in your entire life?
 [Note: 5 packs = 100 cigarettes] --> 'Smoker' Other Chronic Health Conditions
   7. (Ever told) you had a stroke. --> 'Stroke'
   8. Respondents that have ever reported having coronary heart disease (CHD) or myocardial infarction (MI) --> 'HeartDiseaseorAttack'
 Physical Activity
   9. Adults who reported doing physical activity or exercise during the past 30 days other than their regular job --> 'PhysActivity'
 Diet